AdamVD/zookeepers/cdk/README.md

 once the expiration time is reached.
 Fargate should automatically start a new container instance and the system should be functional again in a few minutes.

+## Shutting down and destroying the stack
+This part will require a bit of quick coordination.
+The Fargate task with our running container will need to be manually stopped from the AWS console.
+This sends a `SIGTERM` signal to the container, which notifies our code to shut down the Custom Labels service - otherwise Adam will lose all of his money at $4/hour.
+For some reason which we were not able to debug, this "graceful shutdown" behavior will not happen when you `destroy` the CDK app.

+#### Stopping the Fargate task
+1. Log into the AWS console for the account you used to deploy the stack
+2. Navigate to the ECS page
+3. Select the Zookeepers cluster
+4. From the cluster page, select the Tasks tab
+5. Highlight the single running task, and click "stop"
+6. Quickly move on to the next section

+#### Destroying the CDK app
+Just as you ran `cdk deploy` before, you should now run `cdk destroy` and confirm with `y` when prompted.
+CDK will call on CloudFormation to delete the stack, and in a few minutes the resources should be removed from your account.

+## Thanks
+You are done!
+Thanks for checking out our system, and we hope the process went smoothly for you.

 ## Useful commands

  * `npm run build`   compile typescript to js